```html

 Paid x x x x

-Default status for credit note: Send to Financials
+Default status for credit note is selected as Sent to Financials

 Supplier invoices and other transactions

-Supplier invoices and other transactions are transferred into Severa as project costs when the transaction rows have been given a project and the document is released.
+Supplier invoices and other transactions can be transferred from Financials to Severa as project costs.
+The transfer specifies the project name and the document of the transfer.

-The description of the project cost and attachment in Severa will consist of "transaction row description, reference number, supplier number and supplier name".
+The description of project costs and attachments in Severa is formed from the transaction row description, reference number, supplier number, and supplier name.

-Project costs can be added into Severa only as costs or as costs and re-invoiceable fees.
-When the transactions come only as costs, then unit price of all items is always 0.00.
-When the transactions come as cost and billable fees, it is possible to affect the billable price using a multiplier.
-When the multiplier is 100% unit price and unit cost are the same.
-If the multiplier is for example 150%, then unit price = unit cost x 1.5.
+Project costs can be added to Severa only as costs, or as costs and billable items.
+When transactions are brought only as costs, the unit price of all items is always 0.00.
+When rows are brought as costs and billable items, the billable price can be affected by a separate multiplier.
+When the multiplier is 100%, unit price and cost are the same.
+If the multiplier is, for example, 150%, then unit price = unit cost x 1.5.

 Enable integration

-First go to Visma.net Financials to enable Severa integration from the Settings (Menu > More items > System > Licensing > Enable/Disable features).
+First, go to Visma.net Financials to enable the integration from the settings (Menu > More items > System > Licensing > Enable/Disable features).

 Sending invoices to customers

-To fully automate your invoicing process, it's recommended to use AutoInvoice.
+To fully automate your invoicing process, we recommend using AutoInvoice for sending invoices.

-Go to Settings > Visma.net ERP > Invoicing and enable Send all project invoices from Severa through AutoInvoice.
-The setting prevents sending the invoices to customer again from Visma.net ERP, and limits the possibility of duplicates.
+Go to settings Settings > Visma.net ERP > Invoicing and enable the setting Send invoices via AutoInvoice.
+The setting prevents resending invoices from Visma.net ERP and thus avoids duplicate invoices.

-Invoice statuses when using both AutoInvoice and Visma.net Financials:
+Invoice status order when using both AutoInvoice and Visma.net Financials:

 Invoice status name Not editable Invoice number Sent Paid